nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 ## Integration Testing

 Integration testing can be a challenging step.
 It involves gaining access to the SPINE Integration Environment (INT).
-There are a series of pre-requestites and steps to complete before you can begin integration testing.
+There are a series of pre-requestites and steps to complete before you can begin integration testing which equate to [Technical Accreditation](https://developer.nhs.uk/apis/uec-appointments/assurance_supplier.html#technical-accreditation).

 ### Pre-Requisites